TechieTeee/Kafka-Python-Streaming-for-Agricultural-Commodities/README.md

 * Python Script to Stream Agricultural Commodities Data in Python from CSV Value Holding Data
 * Data in Zip File
   * Can unzip file and then load into scipt
-  * Or use data directly from Kaggle https://www.kaggle.com/datasets/alexneakameni/agricultural-production-in-africa
+  * Or use data directly from [Kaggle Data Source](https://www.kaggle.com/datasets/alexneakameni/agricultural-production-in-africa)